authelia/authelia/docs/proxies/nginx.md

             # If Authelia returns 401, then nginx redirects the user to the login portal.
             # If it returns 200, then the request pass through to the backend.
             # For other type of errors, nginx will handle them as usual.
-            # NOTE: do not forget to include /#/ representing the hash router of the web application.
             error_page                  401 =302 https://login.example.com:8080/?rd=$target_url;

             proxy_pass                  $upstream_endpoint;